 This course is designed to illustrate the themes and techniques behind modern Chinese poetry and to enable students to produce poetry that sparks imagination and empathy.
 Various schools and forms of Chinese poetry, including lyrical poetry, visual poetry, concrete poetry and misty poetry etc. will be introduced to aspire creativity.
 Through the discussion and review of their writing assignments, you will have an in-depth understanding of the poetic composition of the genre.
 You will then learn to transform your personal experiences and ideas into free verses that are true to the spirits of modernity.

 HF9501 Creative Writing: Chinese Playwriting

 This course combines the concepts and practice of theatre and performance.
 Firstly, structures and forms advocated by traditional Western theories of drama, such as the “three unities” and the “fourth wall” will be revisited.
 Then, the course will move on to the theatricality and suppositionality valued by Chinese and modern theatrical theory.
-This will provide students with a complete overview of basic dramatic concepts from both China and the West, acting as a theoretical resource for students to draw on when interpreting and writing plays.
-Various forms of drama are also discussed, such as one-act plays, plays dealing with social issues, the theatre of the absurd, black box theatre, and avant-garde theatre.
+This will provide you with a complete overview of basic dramatic concepts from both China and the West, acting as a theoretical resource for students to draw on when interpreting and writing plays.
+Various forms of playwritings are also discussed, such as one-act plays, plays dealing with social issues, the theatre of the absurd, black box theatre, and avant-garde theatre.
 This course places special emphasis on the practice of playwriting and performance.
-Students will be required to write scenes and short plays.
+You will be required to write scenes and short plays.